 - 5: Exceptional Skills: Player shows outstanding athletic ability and skills.
 Very sound mechanically.
-Maybe a little polish will make this player great.
+Player skill is at the top of the group you are evaluating.

 Each player being evaluated will be throwing a ball to a volunteer at that station.
 The player will be evaluated on technique throwing the ball, velocity and accuracy.
 The evaluator will be looking for proper arm position, how accurately the ball is thrown and with how much velocity.

-Each player being evaluated will be hit 10 ground balls.
+Each player being evaluated will be hit several ground balls.
 The player will be evaluated on proper technique for fielding a ground ball.
-The player should have their glove down in the appropriate fashion, show the button of their hat (looking down towards the ball) and use both hands to field the ball.
-The evaluator will take into effect how hard the ball was hit and how it was fielded (throwing hand over the glove, “alligator mouth”.
-For example, a player will be given credit for missing the ball with their glove if they were in the correct position and were able to block the ball with their body.
+The player should move to the ball, have their glove down in the appropriate fashion, make a clean transfer after receiving the ball and make an accurate throw to the target.
+The evaluator will take into account how hard the ball was hit and how it was fielded.
+For example, a player will be given credit for missing the ball with their glove if they moved to the ball, were in the correct position, and were able to block the ball with their body.

-Each player will be hit or thrown 10 fly balls.
+Each player will be hit or thrown several fly balls.
 The player will be evaluated on technique used to properly track and catch a fly ball.
-The player should have their glove in the correct position using both hands to secure the ball in the glove.
-Evaluators will be looking for how the player tracks the ball, where the glove is positioned as they move towards the fly ball and how they catch the ball.
+The player should have their glove in the correct position using both hands to secure the ball and transfer for an accurate throw.
+Evaluators will be looking for how the player tracks and moves to the ball, where the glove is positioned as they receive the ball, how they transfer, and how they throw.

-Each player will get 10 pitches to hit (wiffle balls).
-The player will be evaluated on proper stance, “loading:” their swing during the windup, contact and follow through.
+Each player will get several pitches to hit.
+The player will be evaluated on proper stance, “loading:” their swing, contact, and follow through.
 Evaluators will be looking for proper stance, the ability to track the pitches and make good decisions on pitches that are balls.